axelarnetwork/axelar-amplifier-solana/helpers/relayer-discovery/README.md

 pub struct RelayerInstruction {
 	/// The program_id.
 Note that this means that an executable can request the entrypoint be a different program (which would have to call the executable to validate the message). pub program_id: Pubkey,
 	/// The instruction accounts.
-These need to be oredered properly. pub accounts: Vec<RelayerAccount>,
+These need to be ordered properly. pub accounts: Vec<RelayerAccount>,
 	/// The instruction data.
 These will be concatenated. pub data: Vec<RelayerData>,